daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 - Since you are insured you are less careful (moral hazard)

-##Moral hazard: Basic principles
+## Moral hazard: Basic principles

-1. If 'effort' (or honesty) unobserved, principal (P) must offer incentives based on *observed performance* or *output*.
+1. If 'effort' (or honesty) is unobserved or un-enforceable, principal (P) must offer incentives based on *observed performance* or *output* of the agent.

 2. If output has (uncontrollable) *random component*, rewarding output shifts risk to the *agent* (A).

-- If A more risk-averse than P, output-compensation $\rightarrow$ inefficient risk bearing.
+- If A is more risk-averse than P, if compensation must be tied to output $\rightarrow$ inefficient risk-bearing.

-- Cost of paying 'risk premium' to A $\rightarrow$ P may demand less effort than is efficient
+- Because of the cost of paying a 'risk premium' to A $\rightarrow$ P may demand less effort than is efficient

-3. Otw, if P \& A have same risk-attitude, P can 'sell the profits to A' $\rightarrow$ efficiency
+3. Otherwise, if P \& A have the same risk-attitude, P can 'sell the profits to A' $\rightarrow$ efficiency

 - But not if A has 'limited liability' $\rightarrow$ inefficiency:
     - P can only 'reward' A not 'punish' her $\rightarrow$ costly $\rightarrow$ demand less effort